The following professionals lent their expertise to this article:

 In

-Whether you hold an associate or bachelor’s degree in nursing, a master’s in nursing is a popular option for working RNs who want to develop their skills, expand their earning potential, and enhance their competitiveness in the job market.
-New York has several quality MSN programs available online or on campus, offering various academic specializations and pathways ideal for working nurses.
+Whether you hold an associate or bachelor’s degree in nursing, earning a Master of Science in Nursing (MSN) is a smart next step for RNs looking to strengthen their clinical expertise, increase earning potential, and stand out in a competitive job market.
+New York offers a range of high-quality MSN programs available online, on campus, or in hybrid formats, many with specialized tracks designed specifically for working nurses.

-Here we delve into MSN programs in New York, what you can expect as a student, and how an MSN degree can enhance your career options.
-Check out our rankings to see which schools offer the best online MSN program in New York this year.
+In this guide, we explore MSN program options across New York, what you can expect as a student, and how an MSN can expand your career opportunities in leadership, education, advanced practice, and beyond.
+Be sure to review our latest rankings to see which schools offer the top online MSN programs in New York this year.

 Russell Sage College—Master of Science in Nursing